Online Optimization Algorithms in Repeated Price Competition: Equilibrium Learning and Algorithmic Collusion: Experimental Analysis

-Throughout our experiments, we keep certain experimental settings constant.
-We discretize the action interval for each game into 21 equidistant points, including the boundaries of the intervals described above.
 We run each experiment ten times with random seeds from 0 to 9.
 Fixing the seeds allows us to reproduce results despite the random nature of the algorithms.
 Each run consists of 250,000 iteration steps during which the agents first submit their actions simultaneously and independently to the market.
 Then, the demands are evaluated, and the agents observe their respective rewards.
 The agents update their beliefs at the end of each step.
 We found that almost all of our experiments converged within the provided time frame.